lavinia roberts

 Designed Cecilia Roberts

-To Dream of Trees (60 minutes)
+To Dream of Trees (Theatre for Young Audiences, 60 minutes)

 In this futuristic drama with puppetry, a young girl searches in a post-apocalyptic landscape, a giant trash mound, for the strange creatures of her dreams: trees.